A simple python testing framework for educational purposes

 From top to bottom:

 Test methods are discovered in checkPy by filename.
-If one wants to test a file foo.py, the corresponding test must be named fooTest.py. checkPy assumes that all methods in the test file are tests, as such one should not use the from ... import ... statement when importing modules.
+If you want to test a file called foo.py, the corresponding test must be named fooTest.py. checkPy assumes that all methods in the test file are tests, as such one should not use the from ... import ... statement when importing modules.

 A test minimally consists of the following:

-import check.test as t @t.test(0) def someTest(test): test.test = lambda : False test.description = lambda : "some description"
+import checkpy.test as t import checkpy.assertlib as assertlib import checkpy.lib as lib @t.test(0) def someTest(test): test.test = lambda : False test.description = lambda : "some description"

 Here the method someTest is marked as test by the decorator test.
 The abstract methods test and description are implemented as these are the only methods that necessarily require implementation.
 For more information on tests and their abstract methods you should refer to test.py.
 Note that besides defining the Test class and its abstract methods, test.py also provides several decorators for introducing test dependencies such as failed.

 CheckPy can download tests directly from Github repos.
-The only requirement is that a folder called tests exists within the repo that contains only tests and folders (which checkpy treats as modules).
+The requirement is that a folder called tests exists within the repo that contains only tests and folders (which checkpy treats as modules).
+There must also be at least one release in the Github repo.
+Checkpy will automatically target the latest release.
 Simply call checkPy with the optional -d argument and pass your github repo url.
 Tests will then be automatically downloaded and installed.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.